walterpowell/lamp/README.md

 In Termux (must have apache2, mariadb and php-fpm installed):

-Adjust PID file paths to conform to your environment (for example, mariadb requires specifying PID file in my.cnf).
+Adjust PID file paths to conform to your environment

 Examples: